protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 - Confirm you have sufficient testnet ADA in your wallet for transactions.
 - Check the browser console for any error messages.
 - For CI/CD issues (in standalone setup), check the GitHub Actions logs for detailed error messages.
+- If you encounter issues with Docker image deployment:
+  - Verify that all required environment variables are correctly set.
+  - Check the logs of your running container for any error messages.
+  - Ensure that the port mappings are correct and the application is accessible from outside the container.
+  - For cloud deployments, review the platform-specific logs and monitoring tools for any issues.

 ## Additional Resources